FRINXio/frinxio.github.io/frinx-uniconfig/user-guide/network-management-protocols/uniconfig-installing/readme.md

 The following parameter lets you store node metadata into the UniConfig database without mounting the node:

-- `uniconfig-config:store-without-mount`• - When enabled, skip the mount
-    procedure and store node metadata into the UniConfig database with installation status `FAILED`.
+- `uniconfig-config:store-without-mount`- When enabled, skip the mount procedure and store node metadata into the UniConfig database with installation status `FAILED`.
 The default value is `false`.

 This flag is primarily intended for scenarios where you want UniConfig to be aware of a specific node that is not yet up and reachable.
 Once the device is